 They say you never forgot your first.
-C’mon, I mean you never forget your first Mississippi State cowbell.
-It’s a time-honored tradition that gets passed down generation after generation.
-The tradition dates back to the 1930’s.
+By that, of course I mean you never forget your first Mississippi State cowbell.
+It’s a time-honored tradition that gets passed down generation after generation, and it’s a tradition that dates back to the 1930’s.
 Cowbells are painted and decorated, and you must have your first cowbell passed down to you.

-It’s such an epic tradition, that the SEC now has a rule called the “Cowbell Compromise” that states Bulldogs fans cannot ring their cowbells while the play is actively going on.
-While this has nothing to do with Bulldogs, it’s one of the best traditions in the SEC.
+It’s such an epic tradition that the SEC created a rule called the “Cowbell Compromise” that states Bulldogs fans cannot ring their cowbells while the play is actively going on.
+While this has nothing to do with Bulldogs, it’s one of the best traditions in the entire country.

 1. The Grove at Ole Miss

 During the week, it’s just a beautiful patch of Mississippi land.
 Come game day, Ole Miss Rebels come out of the woodwork to create the best tailgating tradition in the South.
 Thousands of Rebels invite Ole Miss fans, as well as visiting fans, to join in the festivities that seem to go on forever.
 Southern food, live music and Hotty Toddy dominate the atmosphere.